The Wave (2015 film): Plot

-Geologist Kristian Eikjord is working his final day in Geiranger before moving to Stavanger with his family, when sensors on the mountain indicate groundwater has disappeared at Åkerneset.
+Geologist Kristian Eikjord is working his final day in Geiranger before moving to Stavanger with his family, when sensors in the mountain indicate groundwater has disappeared at Åkerneset.

 Waiting for the ferry with his children, Sondre and Julia, while his wife Idun works a few more days at the town hotel, Kristian has an epiphany and rushes back to the geology center, leaving his children in the car.
 He and his coworker Jacob investigate the crevice and find that the sensor wires have snapped due to movements inside the mountain.
-Kristian's former boss Arvid agrees to enter a higher state of alert, but not to sound the evacuation alarm due to being mid tourist season.
+Kristian's former boss Arvid agrees to enter a higher state of alert but does not sound the evacuation alarm to not disrupt the tourist season.
 Kristian returns to the car hours later, but finds that the children have gone to the hotel.
-Julia wants to say goodbye to their house, so Kristian drives with her to stay there one last night.
-Sondre books a room at the hotel, and heads down to the basement with his headphones and skateboard.
+Kristian and Julia separated with Idun and Sondre as Julia wanted to spend one last night at their house.
+In the evening, Sondre heads down to the basement with his headphones and skateboard.

-Arvid and Jacob find the instrument readings accurate and go down to the crevice to investigate.
-Kristian reviews documents of previous avalanches that suggests the readings indicate an upcoming avalanche.
+Arvid and Jacob went down to the crevice to investigate the abnormal readings.
+Kristian reviews records of previous avalanches that suggest the readings indicate an upcoming avalanche.
 He calls the station and orders them to sound the alarm for the residents of Geiranger.
 Jacob's foot becomes trapped as the avalanche occurs.
 Arvid sacrifices himself to save Jacob, and the alarm is sounded shortly before the rockslide crashes into the fjord, creating a megatsunami expected to hit Geiranger in ten minutes.